You are here:

 Please note that space is limited and any items accepted for donation are on the condition of appraisal of the Archivist.

 Bob Gowing Museum

 8.00am-3.30pm, school term only.
 Walk-ins welcome (please sign-in at reception first).

 The museum is located in the small sandstone building behind Graythwaite.

-The Archives is located in the brown, brick building between Graythwaite and Prep.
+The Archives is located in the brown, brick building between Graythwaite and the Preparatory School.
 It is accessed via the paths through the vegetable garden.
 Please sign-in at Reception first.